Digital Nomad Guide to Living in Hoi An

 If you are looking for data roaming for your phone, you have the eSIM option, which is really handy but a bit more expensive, or the normal SIM cards sold by the main operators: MobiFone, Viettel, and Vinaphone.

-Pre-Paid Local SIM Cards for Vietnam
+Pre-Paid Local SIM Cards and eSIMs for Hoi An

 Vietnamese SIM cards are affordable and widely available.
 A prepaid SIM card typically costs between 50,000 to 100,000 VND ($2-$4 USD), which includes the SIM itself and some initial credit.
 The major providers offer various data plans suitable for travelers.
 You can purchase SIM cards at airports, mobile stores, and convenience stores.
+If you prefer, you can also use an eSIM instead.
+If you use Airalo, which is our favorite app for eSIMs, you can get a maximum of 20GB with a validity of 30 days for $32.

-The Hub Coworking in Hoi An
+Work Spots, Laptop-Friendly Cafés and Coworking Spaces in Hoi An

 We spent a few weeks exploring Hoi An and found some fantastic spots to work, from coworking spaces to chill cafes with great Wi-Fi.
-Here's the lowdown on the best places to work in Hoi An:
+Here's the lowdown on the best places to work in Hoi An.

 Best Coworking Space in Hoi An